au-ts/libvmm/docs/camkes_to_cp_guide.md

 seL4CP is build-system-agnostic, so setting up build flags as it is done on CAmkES using CMake is up to the build system you choose for your project.

-As we mentioned in [`attributes`, `configuration`](#attributes), CAmkES uses `attributes` that result in symbols being defined and available to the source of various components.
+As we mentioned in [`attributes`, `configuration`](#attributes), CAmkES uses `attributes` that result in symbols being defined and available to the component code.
 For example, in CAmkES VMM development, `attributes` are used heavily for describing the layout of the whole system and the features of each VMM:

 ```c
 configuration {
     // telling the vswitch backend about the connections that VM0 likes to have